Contents

 - You can improve your foreign language skills (Romance languages and English).

-I took part in the Intensive Hybrid Program in Portugal on European identity and citizenship.
+I took part in the Hybrid Intensive Program in Portugal on European identity and citizenship.
 I got the information through an e-mail from our director Claire Salmon, who told us that this program might be of interest to our academics, as I study political science and international relations.

 From an academic point of view, this academics was beneficial, as I was able to deepen my knowledge of the European instructions and other points related to this subject.